There are two sides to digital marketing: organic and paid.

 And that's important because SEO is something you do for Google as well as your readers.

 Step 1: research other articles that write comprehensively about the keyword you want to rank for.

 Step 2: Make something even better—and longer.

-We just talked about internal links.
 You might have noticed that there are internal links in this post that point to other KlientBoost pages.
 We focus on internally linking our pages together because that strengthens our SEO score.